glaubinix/silex-no-framework/README.md

 This library mostly contains silex ServiceProviders for the [QafooLabsNoFrameworkBundle](https://github.com/QafooLabs/QafooLabsNoFrameworkBundle).
 Only use what you want to use.

 ## Features
-All supported features have a sample file in the examples folder.
+All supported features have a sample file in the examples folder and web test cases in the tests folder.

 ### Exception Converter
 Maps uncaught exceptions to other exceptions or status codes.